Sitting in Sydney’s Capitol Theatre, a young Natalie Whalley is in awe of the breathtaking performance of Jemma Rix as Elphaba in Wicked.

-With a resume bursting with lead roles, Whalley found herself left with no choice but to head interstate in order to chase her dreams of becoming a professional in the industry that she grew up dreaming about.
+With a resume bursting with lead roles, Whalley found herself left with no choice but to head interstate to chase her dreams of becoming a professional in the industry she grew up dreaming about.

-Q: Natalie, there is no doubting your undeniable passion for musical theatre.
+Q: There is no doubting your undeniable passion for musical theatre.
 How did your journey start?

-Q: Can you tell us a bit about your degree?
+Q: Can you tell me about your degree?

 Q: It didn’t always look like you were headed for musical theatre, did it?